appsmithorg/appsmith-docs/website/docs/packages/tutorial/js-module.md

 3. Click the **+ New JS object** and select the **formatDate** JS module.

-4. From the UI tab, select Table widget and open the `update` column by clicking ⚙️ gear icon.
+4. From the UI tab, select Table widget and open the `updated` column by clicking ⚙️ gear icon.

+5. In the **Computed value** property, add:

 <dd>